-An over-contribution occurs when the total contributions made to a beneficiary in one or more RESP(s) exceed the lifetime limit of \$50,000.
-When an over-contribution occurs, you will be required to pay tax in the amount of one percent per month on your share of the over-contribution until it is withdrawn.
+An over-contribution is classified as the following: the total contributions made to a beneficiary in one or more RESP(s) exceed the lifetime limit of \$50,000.
+If an over-contribution occurs, you will be required to pay a tax of one percent per month on your share of the over-contribution until it is withdrawn.

-Under normal circumstances, withdrawal of contributions will require a repayment of the CESG, except when:
+Under normal circumstances, the withdrawal of contributions will require a repayment of the CESG, with the following exceptions:

-- you withdraw the contributions to eliminate an over-contribution; and - the total over-contribution is not more than \$4,000 at the time of withdrawal; or - the RESP beneficiary is eligible for an Educational Assistance Payment.
+- The contributions are withdrawn to eliminate an over-contribution; and - The over-contribution totals more than \$4,000 at the time of withdrawal; or - The RESP beneficiary is eligible for an Educational Assistance Payment.

-If the total over-contribution is more than \$4,000 at the time of withdrawal, the CESG is repayable on the entire amount withdrawn.
-If this happens, the grant room is not restored by the repaid amount of CESG.
+If the total over-contribution is more than \$4,000 at the time of withdrawal, the CESG will need to be repaid on the entire amount withdrawn.

-To determine if the lifetime contribution limit has been exceeded, the Canada Revenue Agency takes into account all contributions made for the beneficiary, even if they have been withdrawn.
-For more information on over-contributions as well as tax penalties, visit the Canada Revenue Agency website.
+To determine whether the lifetime contribution limit has been exceeded, the Canada Revenue Agency reviews account all contributions made for the beneficiary, even if they have been withdrawn.
+For further information on overcontributions as well as tax penalties, visit the Canada Revenue Agency website.

-WHAT IS THE ACES PLAN GRANT?
+THE ACES PLAN GRANT

-This government grant was cancelled and the deadline for applying was July 2015.
+This government grant was canceled and the deadline for applying was July 2015.
 There are no exceptions.
 This government grant originally offered \$500.00 upon opening an account and \$100.00 at ages 8, 11 or 14.
-As mentioned above, this no longer exists.